Uh Huh Her (album): History

-Reception
+Critical reception

 Uh Huh Her was released in May 2004 in the UK and peaked at #12 in the UK Albums Chart.
 The album was preceded by lead single "The Letter", which reached #28 in the UK Singles Chart.
 Uh Huh Her became PJ Harvey's highest-charting record on the US Billboard charts, reaching #29.
 Overall, however, it did not spark the same level of crossover interest as its million-selling predecessor Stories from the City, Stories from the Sea.
 As usual with Harvey, the critical reception was generally strong: Alternative Press described the record as "profoundly moving", Entertainment Weekly called it "raw, dark and beautiful... a jagged, edgy winner", and Time noted that "No singer since Janis Joplin has moved as easily between primal scream and intimate sigh".
 The Sunday Times hailed it as "a thrilling, bone-rattling barrage, interleaved with moments of hushed, accordion-flecked intimacy whose closeness and apparent candour make you want to shield yourself from their passion."
 Hot Press magazine, meanwhile, felt it was "an extremely potent record... that contains more perspectives, characters and camera angles than maybe any PJ album to date".
 It won Harvey her sixth BRIT Award nomination, as Best British Female Artist, and her fifth Grammy Award nomination, for Best Alternative Music Performance of 2004.